flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/health_probes.md

     scheme: HTTP
 ```

-Requests to port 15904 bypass the Envoy proxy and are directed to the `osm-healthcheck` endpoint.
+Requests to port 15904 bypass the Pipy proxy and are directed to the `osm-healthcheck` endpoint.

 ## How to Verify Health of Pods in the Mesh